chitralekha18/AutomaticSungLyricsAnnotation_ISMIR2018/README.md

 - The script currently runs for one example file present in the folder "audio"
 - You can add more files from the DAMP dataset to the "audio" folder

+## License
+The code and models in this repository are licensed under the GNU General Public License Version 3.
+For commercial use of this code and models, separate commercial licensing is also available.
+Please see the contacts below.

 ## Contact
 - Chitralekha Gupta: chitralekha[at]u[dot]nus[dot]edu
 - Haizhou Li: haizhou[dot]li[at]nus[dot]edu[dot]sg